Ketamine Treatment Assessment

 Step Three: Treatment and Safety Setting

 The individual treatment sessions will take place in a serene and meditative spa-like setting.
 You will be monitored by a trained staff member and trip guides, who will all ensure both your physical and emotional comfort.
-The ketamine therapy process is often enjoyable and is often a time for patients to engage with their inner world, separate from mental health conditions.
+The ketamine therapy process is often enjoyable and is often a time for patients to engage with their inner world, separate from mental and physical health conditions.

 Step Four: Ongoing Guidance